-Follow these basic steps to install PASS on your computer system:
+Follow these basic steps to install PASS onto your computer system:

-- 1. Make sure that you are using a 32-bit or 64-bit version of Windows such as Windows Vista, Windows XP, Windows 2000, Windows NT 4.0, Windows ME, and Windows 98. - 2.
-If you are installing from a CD, insert the CD in the CD drive.
+- 1. If you are installing from a CD, insert the CD in the disc drive on your computer.
 The installation program should start automatically.
-If it does not, on the Start menu, select the Run command.
-Enter D:\NCSS\PASS2008Setup.
-You may have to substitute the appropriate letter for your CD drive if it is not D. If you are installing from a download, simply run the downloaded file (PASS2008SETUP.exe). - 3.
+If it does not, use your file browser to explore the CD, locate the executable PASS setup file (ends with .exe), and run the file to start the installation.
+If you are installing from a download, simply run the downloaded installation file. - 2.
 Once the setup starts, follow the instructions on the screen.
-PASS will be installed to the drive and folder you designate.
+PASS will be installed to the drive and folder you designate during the installation process.

-If Something Goes Wrong during Installation
+If Something Goes Wrong During Installation

 The installation procedure is automatic.
-If something goes wrong during installation, delete the C:\Program Files\NCSS\PASS 2008 directory and start the installation process at the beginning.
-If trouble persists, contact our technical support staff as indicated below.
+If something goes wrong during installation, restart the installation procedure from the beginning.
+It may help to restart your computer before retrying the installation.
+If trouble persists, contact our technical support staff.